eperezcosano/hexagonal-grid/README.md

 ```javascript
 y += (-1) ** j++ * r * Math.sin(a);
 ```
-Finally we arrived at the solution how to draw many hexagons in a row as we want.
-We define a function named _drawGrid(width,height)_ that prints what we just explained up to this point:
+Finally we arrive to the solution on how to draw many hexagons in a row as we initially intended.
+We define a function named _drawGrid(width,height)_ that prints what we have just explained up to this point:
 ```javascript
 function drawGrid(width, height) {
   let y = r;